Tips For Getting Through Drug Withdrawal As Comfortably & Safely As Possible

 Eat A Balanced, Nutritious Meal

-You’re also probably not going to want to eat which is understandable considering the nausea you may be feeling, but eating something will actually help your body begin to heal and can alleviate those stomach cramps.
+You’re also not going to want to eat which is understandable considering the nausea you may be feeling.
+Eating something will actually help your body begin to heal and can get rid of stomach cramps.
 Bland foods that are easy to digest such as chicken, rice, bread, and pasta will be easiest on the stomach.
 It is also important to balance your diet and start putting those nutrients in your body that are lacking.
 Try eating leafy greens or fruits, grains, and nuts.

 When you feed your body, even when you don’t want to eat, you are retraining yourself to have those healthy habits that were missing during active addiction.
-Even eating a few nuts every hour can help boost the healing process that is taking place and make some of those symptoms lessen.
+Even eating a few nuts every hour can help boost the healing process that is taking place and make those symptoms lessen a little more bearable.

 Keep A Regular Sleep Schedule

 You might be having a difficult time sleeping or you might want to sleep all the time.
-Getting your rest is important right now, but it is also important to retrain your body and brain to establish healthy habits.
-Set a timer for when you want to go to bed, and set another timer for when you want to wake up, and then stick to those times.
-Make sure you get at least 8 hours of restful sleep each night.
+Getting your rest is important right now.
+It is also important to retrain your body and brain to establish healthy habits.
+Set a timer for when you want to go to bed.
+Set another timer for when you want to wake up, and then stick to those times.
+Make sure you get at least eight hours of restful sleep each night.